James A. and Julie N. Brown Professor of Computer Science, Chair of Computer Science

 Tell us a little about your background: educational, professional, personal, etc.

 I am originally from Italy.
 Franco Preparata was my doctoral advisor at the University of Illinois at Urbana-Champaign.
-After completing my PhD in 1988, I joined Brown, where I am currently the Plastech Professor of Computer Science, Director of the Center for Geometric Computing, and Executive Director of the Executive Master in Cybersecurity.
-I previously served as the Chair of the Department of Computer Science.
+After completing my PhD in 1988, I joined Brown, where I am currently James A. and Julie N. Brown Professor of Computer Science and Chair of the Department of Computer Science.

 What do you focus on in your research?
 Any recent advances?

-My primary research area is information security and privacy.
+My primary research area is computer security and applied cryptography.
+Recent work includes methods and system prototypes for searchable encryption.
 I am also interested in design and analysis of algorithms, graph drawing, geometric computing, data management, and information visualization.
-Recent work includes methods and a system prototype for checking the integrity of outsourced data.

 What do you like teaching classes about?

 I like teaching classes that cover both theory and practical implementations.
-I have developed a new course on computer systems security that can be taken by students as early as the second year.
+In 2005, I developed a course on computer systems security that can be taken by students as early as the second year.

 How did you become interested in computer science?